 THE BREAKTHROUGH WITH DOCUMENTARIES

 The series set us up in good stead.
 We began specialising in single documentaries as we gradually found our voice and our passion for character-driven stories.
-Our big break came when we were commissioned to make a film for the 40 Minutes strand on BBC2.
-This was the BBC’s flagship documentary strand and our film for it, Many Happy Returns, was a huge success, becoming the highest rated documentary on any channel that year - (“Sunandan and Yugesh Walia’s stylish mediation brings intelligence to a tabloid-dominated topic ...and applause for the editing that dazzles. – The Independent).
+Our big break came with a commission to make a film for the 40 Minutes strand on BBC2.
+This was the BBC’s flagship documentary strand and our film for it, Many Happy Returns, telling stories of two children who believe they died horrible deaths and have been born again, was a huge success, becoming the highest rated documentary on any channel that year - (“Sunandan and Yugesh Walia’s stylish meditation on what-might-be brings intelligence to a tabloid-dominated topic .... and applause for the editing that dazzles. – The Independent).

 Another of our BBC documentaries, Seoul Mates, about love across the cultural divide between American soldiers and South Korean women in Seoul, has been sold to over 40 territories worldwide.
 Working with ITV we produced several current affairs documentaries, most notably Bhopal - The Second Tragedy with the celebrated journalist, Sir Mark Tully.
 The film won the Silver Medal at Prix Leonardo in Italy. (“Mark Tully, making a welcome return to our screens, doesn’t pull any punches...” – The Guardian).